gspgsp/vuepress-search-plugin/README.md

 This plugin provides full-text search functionality for **VuePress v2**.
 It is designed to address the search needs of VuePress sites, offering a fast and efficient way to search through the content of your site.
 The plugin automatically generates a search index from your site's pages and provides a simple way for users to search through the content.

-This plugin is built to work with the latest version of VuePress, but also maintains backward compatibility for VuePress versions up to **v2.0.0-beta.43**.
-It ensures smooth transitions for users upgrading their VuePress projects.
+This plugin is built to work with the latest version of VuePress.

 ##### Features